jcwynder/task-management-app/README.md

 ## Overview

-For this assignment, I was tasked with building a dynamic **Task Management App** that allows users to:
+For this assignment, I was tasked with building a dynamic **Task Management App** with the intended goals:

 1. Add new tasks with details such as the task name, category, deadline, and status.
 2. Update the status of tasks to reflect their progress (e.g., “In Progress,” “Completed,” “Overdue”).